pygfx/pygfx/CONTRIBUTING.md

 You can set the `PYGFX_LOG_LEVEL` environment variable to get more detailed log messages.
 Can be an int or any of the standard level names.

+## Internal API's

+See https://pygfx.readthedocs.io/en/latest/dev.html for more info on using the internal API's for e.g. implementing custom materials.